Alexoner/dsa/language/cpp/tools.md

 Variables
 - RS: record separator
 - FS: field separator
-- NR: current input line number, starting with 1. if RS is set to the empty string, then records are separated by sequences consisting of a `<newline>` plus one or more blank lines.
+- NR: total Number of input Records seen so far, starting with 1. if RS is set to the empty string, then records are separated by sequences consisting of a `<newline>` plus one or more blank lines.
 - `$n`: extract field, where n is a number starting with 1. `n=0` means the entire record.

 Using arrays